wp-plugins/easy-embed/readme.txt

 No questions yet.
 Feel free to ask away!

 == Changelog ==

+= 1.2 =
+* Tested with newer version of WordPress.
+* Improved installation documentation.

 = 1.1 =
 * Tested with newer version of WordPress.